 - Created on the 2 February, 2017.

-The minimum sensitivity detection limit for TSH (thyrotropin) using this TSH ELISA kit was approximately 0.06 mIU/l.
-The dynamic assay range for this kit is between 0.25 – 15 mIU/l.
+The minimum sensitivity detection limit for TSH (thyrotropin) using this thyroid stimulating hormone ELISA kit was approximately 0.06 mIU/l.
+The dynamic range for this ELISA assay is between 0.25 – 15 mIU/l.

 - Determination of Protein Bound Iodine.
 Joumal Biological Chemistry (1948) 173, 175.
 Barker, S.B.